sfschen/velocileptors/README.md

 https://hgomersall.github.io/pyFFTW/

 to run.
-Note that pyFFTW is pip installable.
+Note that pyFFTW is pip installable and available from conda-forge.

 An example calculation to reproduce the plots in the paper is given in Moment Expansion Example.ipynb.
 A short notebook detailing the same steps for the Fourier Streaming Model is given in Fourier Streaming Model Example.ipynb.